KristinaEngland/design-system/components/notification-banner.md

 -

 ### When not to use
-- Do not use for error messages.
+- They are not triggered by users’ immediate actions.
+Do not use for error messages.
 Use an alert component instead.

 ### Accessibility and Usability